Augenblick3/fun/README.md

 # fun
 Just for some practice and some fun.

-Now I have clone the repository in my mac.
+Now I have cloned the repository in my mac.